The UK Parliament is divided into two.

-Well, they may not be elected, but they still get to vote on and amend all sorts of bills that affect us all every day when they become law.
-By writing to a Lord you might be able to tell them about something you think they should care about, provide information to someone who you support, or provide counter evidence to someone you disagree with.
+Well, they may not be elected, but they still get to vote on, debate, and amend the bills that will affect us all when they become law.

-Think about an issue you care about.
-Then enter it into the box as a word or a phrase.
-We’ll show you a list of the Lords who speak most on that issue.
+Enter the topic into the box as a word or a phrase.
+We’ll show you a list of the Lords who have mentioned it in Parliament the most times.

 Not yet!
-Currently, we are just using the House of Lords central facility as the majority of peers don’t have offices.
+For many Lords, we send your message to the House of Lords central email address, as the majority of peers don’t have offices.

 If you are a peer yourself, and would prefer to receive messages directly, please contact us.